ibexa/documentation-user/docs/faq.md

 **How can I have my Content reviewed by other users?**

 You can use the Flex Workflow functionality to send your Content to review.
 You can access it from the Action bar in Content mode.
-See [Review workflow](publishing.md#review-workflow) for more information.
+See [Reviewing a draft](publishing/flex_workflow.md#reviewing-a-draft) for more information.